What is a Pet Passport?

 A rabies titer test, also known as a serology test, must be administered to pets entering Slovakia from unlisted countries only.
 The test should be administered no sooner than 30 days after the rabies vaccination is administered.
 Do not count the day of the veterinary visit.

 This test measures the rabies antibodies in your pet’s blood.
-There are several kinds of rabies titer tests, although the Fluorescent Antibody Virus Neutralization (FAVN) is preferred.
+There are several kinds of rabies titer tests, although the Fluorescent Antibody Virus Neutralization (FAVN) test is preferred.
+Samples must be processed at approved laboratories.

 It is worth noting that some EU Member States require that serology levels be confirmed prior to leaving their country.